Unfolding a Bykov attractor: from an attracting torus to strange attractors: Overview

 \subsection{Case 4: $A>\lambda \geq 0$}

 As far as we know, the cases $A>\lambda=0$ and $A>\lambda>0$ have not been studied.
-The goal of this article is to explore this case where there are no cycles associated to $O_1$ and $O_2$.
-In contrast to Cases 2 and 3, where the involved bifurcations are related to horseshoe destruction, tangencies and Newhouse phenomena \cite{LR2016, PT}, in Case 4, the bifurcations are connected with the \emph{torus breakdown} \cite{AS91, AHL2001, AH2002, Aronson}.
-Hence, hereafter, we also assume that: \medbreak \begin{enumerate} \item[\textbf{(P7b)}] $A>\lambda\geq 0$ (or, equivalently, $a =\frac{\lambda}{A}\in \, \, ]\, 0,1\, [$). \end{enumerate} \bigbreak
+The goal of this article is to explore these cases where there are no cycles associated to $O_1$ and $O_2$.
+In contrast to Cases 2 and 3, where the involved bifurcations are related to horseshoe destruction, tangencies and Newhouse phenomena \cite{LR2016, PT}, in Case 4 the bifurcations are connected with the \emph{Torus-Breakdown Theory} \cite{AS91, AHL2001, AH2002, Aronson}.
+Hence, hereafter, we also assume that: \medbreak \begin{enumerate} \item[\textbf{(P7b)}] $A>\lambda\geq 0$ (or, equivalently, $a =\frac{\lambda}{A}\in \,[\, 0,1\, [\, $). \end{enumerate} \bigbreak